-Those dreaded words from your allergist.
+Those are dreaded words from your Allergist.
 At one level you kind of ‘just knew it’ but emotionally no one is ever ready to hear those words.
 How can this be?
 Let’s back up and look at how pet allergy presents itself.

-Chronic allergic asthma or rhinitis is more difficult to diagnose and testing is often helpful in getting the correct cause identified.
-Symptoms are present daily and eventually they become the normal that you get used to—having to take nose spray and a daily prevention controller just to feel good.
-Getting sick, being exposed to more allergens, or maybe even exercise set off symptoms.
+Chronic allergic asthma or rhinitis is more difficult to diagnose.
+Testing is often helpful in identifying the correct cause.
+Symptoms are present daily and eventually they become the normal that you get used to—having to use nose spray and a daily prevention controller just to feel good.
+Getting sick, being exposed to more allergens, or maybe even exercising sets off symptoms.

 Diagnosing pet allergy needs clinical symptom assessment and confirmatory testing.
 Guessing can be wrong because dust mite allergy and allergy to many molds can present the same as pet allergy.